Nguinabe3/iip_capstone_project_group3/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [MIT](https://choosealicense.com/licenses/mit/) file for more details.

 ## Acknowledgments